SAFE-Stack/SAFE-Stack.github.io/README.md

 # SAFE-Stack.github.io
 Website for Suave + Azure + Fable + Elmish aka SAFE-Stack

+# Supported SAFE runtimes
+Due to the many different combinations of .NET runtimes, F# versions, IDEs and F# Project Types, the following table can be used to quickly identify what runtime stack that are required in order to utilise different versions of the stack.

 *Other = Ionide / Rider etc.*

 | TFM | F# | IDE | Project Type | Suave? | Azure? | Fable? | Elmish? |